Updated on April 3rd, 2020 for Version 10.1.90

 Alipay, a.k.a.
-Zhi Fu Bao 支付宝 lets you pay for airline tickets instantly, transfer money to your landlord without leaving your couch, pay for cabs and utility bills, or buy a street beer at Family Mart with just your phone.
+Zhi Fu Bao 支付宝 has been around for a while, but regular app tweaking means that the set up sometimes changes.
+The all-encompassing mobile payment service lets you pay for airline tickets instantly, transfer money to your landlord without leaving your couch, pay for cabs, Didi and utility bills, or buy a street beer at Family Mart with just a quick scan of your phone.
 To join the magical wonderland of mobile payments, check the in-depth guide below on setting up Alipay and connecting a Chinese bank account.
 (For WeChat Pay, click here.)

 Step 1: Download Alipay and Sign Up with Your Phone Number

-Get the latest version of the app from Alipay's website.
-Sign up with a valid mobile phone number.
+Get the latest version of the app from your app store or download at Alipay's website, then sign up with a valid mobile phone number.
 Alipay will send a text message with a confirmation code to the number, which you will have to input.
-Set a password on the next screen and the app will log you in automatically.
+Set a password on the next screen or enable touch ID if your phone supports it, and the app will log you in automatically.

 Next, let's add a bank card.

 Step 3: Enter Your Bank Card Info

 Be sure to select the type of ID you have and enter in your personal information exactly the way it is registered at the bank.
 This is super important.
 If you run into any errors after completing the information, it means that your bank records are somehow different from what you have entered.

 Try spelling your name in all caps and make sure that you are using the same special characters and phone number that your bank has on file.
 If none of this works, you can try going to your bank and setting up your Alipay account with the assistance of the bank's staff.

 Alipay will send a text message containing a confirmation code to the phone number you've entered for your bank account.
 Enter this code to finish linking your bank card to Alipay.
 The next page you see should have a little Alipay logo with the Chinese characters “添加成功” underneath.